wirdschon/Windows-universal-samples/Samples/XamlUIBasics/README.md

 # XAML Controls Gallery (aka XamlUiBasics)

+The XAML Controls Gallery has [moved to its own repo](https://github.com/Microsoft/Xaml-Controls-Gallery) for Windows 10 1803+.

 Shows all of the XAML controls in an interactive format.
 This app is the interactive companion to the [Windows Style Guide](https://getfluentdesign.com/).

 > **Note:** This sample is part of a large collection of UWP feature samples.